skypager/skypager/src/examples/voice/src/features/commander/tutorial.md

 Once we know that, and we know the dataset, we can use the `nouns`, `verbs`, `values` and other properties that get stored with each command, to build some standard query object that can be rendered from the dataset and filters.

-The handler implementation is below
+The handler implementation is below.

+Feel free to edit it!

 ```javascript editable=true example=VoiceDashboard
 const processTask = async (currentCommand, commandState = {}, commands, index, commandId) => {